orchidsoftware/orchid.software/source/en/docs/field.md

 ## Code editor

-Field for writing program code with the ability to highlight.
+A field for writing program code with the ability to highlight.

 ![Code](/assets/img/ui/code.png)